-Mr. Labbé has been with working with LUS for 33 years and has held several positions in the Electric Operations Section.
+Mr. Labbé worked with LUS for 34 years and held several positions in the Electric Operations Section.
 Mr. Labbé is responsible for the day-to-day operation of the electric transmission and distribution system including Transmission and Distribution Operations, Field Operations, Energy Control, Substations and Communication, Facilities Management, and the Warehouse.
 Mr. Labbé is a graduate of T.H.
 Harris Technical School in Opelousas, Louisiana.